Eve0028/asthma-prediction/README.md

 ### model
 The VGGish model was used as the base model and feature extractor.
 Modified code from [original repo](https://github.com/cam-mobsys/covid19-sounds-neurips):
-- originally a TensorFlow1 was used - modification to properly fires on the TensorFlow2 version (tf.compat.v1, etc.).
+- originally a TensorFlow1 was used - modification to properly fires on the TensorFlow2 version (tf.compat.v1, etc.),
 - modification of the model architecture to accept a sample type with one recording/modality (breath) instead of three.

 ### my_image_model